Daily Prayers and Reflections from Father Tom

 We will live stream the 8 am and 10 am Mass on Sunday

 DAILY PRAYERS - REFLECTIONS - AND WORDS

 FROM FATHER TOM

-Our Parish Office is open for your needs - Monday - Wednesday 9 am - 6 pm and Thursday 9 am - 3 pm.
+Our Parish Office is open for your needs - Monday - Wednesday 9 am - 6 pm.
 Our office lobby is small - we request that you wear a mask and maintain proper distancing.
 Other than regular operating days above - please ring the doorbell for assistance.